techiediaries/techiediaries/_posts/2020/vue/2020-11-14-vue-3-tutorial.md

 12. Time Slicing Support (experimental),
 13. provide / inject, etc.

+### Understanding Vue 3 Components

+Like most modern web development libraries and frameworks, Vue adopts a component-based approach to build apps where components are the building blocks of the application.

+A component controls a patch of the user interface and interacts with the other components in the application.

+We'll learn how to scaffold a new Vue 3 project using the latest version of Vue CLI and create a Vue 3 component.

 ### Vue 3 Props

 Props are necessary for any Vue application as they alow you to pass data between components.
 Props are simply attributes that we need to register on a component to pass data from a parent component to its children.

-Since props let us to share data between components, it allows you to organize our Vue apps and components in a modular way.
+Since props let us share data between components, it allows you to organize your Vue apps and components in a modular way.

 In Vue 3, we can access props inside components in a different way than Vue 2.